 So, does it make you happy to study medicine as your parents wanted you to?
 Would it make you happier to do something else?
 Maybe build wells in Africa or?
 Do you need the security of $100,000 in the bank, or are you happier to work less and just live comfortably?

 Pay attention to this pattern and select your own way through life.
 Don’t let other people make your choices for you.
 It’s your decision!

 5. You Forget To Enjoy The Good Things in Your Life

 We often forget to remember that most of us have a lot of great things in our life.
 It’s so easy to forget.
-This can become a bad habit if you aren’t careful.
+But, this can become a bad habit if you aren’t careful.
 Maybe you don’t live in a mansion, but you do have a roof over your head.
 You can get food on the table without hunting and gathering.
-And, no one is breaking into your home to rob, rape or kill you.
+And, no one is breaking into your home to rob, rape, or kill you.

 You have to understand how it works because it’s a choice.
 And only you can make it…